NWA-3160 - Wireless Access Point ZYXEL - Free user manual and instructions

 2.2 Log Into the Web Configurator

-EL Even though you can connect to the ZyXEL Device wirelessly, it is recommended that you connect your computer to the ETHERNET port for
+Even though you can connect to the ZyXEL Device wirelessly, it is recommended that you connect your computer to the ETHERNET port for initial configuration.

 2 Click Login (the default password 1234 is already entered).

 3 Change the login password by entering a new password and clicking Apply.
-Be sure to record the Use this screen to change the password. new password and keep it in a safe
+Be sure to record the new password and keep it in a safe place.

-4 Click Apply to replace the factory default certificate for added security; alternatively click Ignore to proceed if you do not want to change the The factory default certificate is common to all certificate now.
-NWA models.
-Click Apply to create a certificate
+4 Click Apply to replace the factory default certificate for added security; alternatively click Ignore to proceed if you do not want to change the certificate now.

 5 The STATUS screen appears.